rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/jwt-authentication.md

 Many 3rd party integrations available for Kubernetes, such as GitLab and HashiCorp Vault, involve giving an external process access to the Kubernetes API using a native Kubernetes Service Account token for authentication.

-In Rancher v2.9.0 and later, you can enable a downstream cluster to support JWT authentication of tokens created for a service account on a downstream cluster through the Rancher authentication proxy.
-Prior to this feature, Rancher rejects such requests because Rancher only supports Rancher-issued tokens.
+In Rancher v2.9.0 and later, you can enable a downstream cluster to support JSON web token (JWT) authentication of tokens created for a service account on a downstream cluster through the Rancher authentication proxy.
+In Rancher versions earlier than  v2.9.0, only Rancher-issued tokens were supported.

 :::note
 JWT authentication is also known as service account token authentication.